Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Analysis of the Discrete Coupled Cluster Equations

 Having completed our second proof of Lemma \ref{lem:inf-sup}, let us finally turn to the question of how restrictive \textbf{Structure Assumption B.II} really is.

 \begin{remark}[Restrictiveness of \textbf{Structure Assumption B.II} ] ~

-As we discuss in more detail in Appendix \ref{sec:spaces}, the first two points of this assumption are satisfied by standard coupled cluster discretisations based on an initial Hartree-Fock computation in a finite basis with a suitably shifted so-called $N$-particle Hartree-Fock operator (defined below in Appendix \ref{sec:HF}) playing the role of the mean-field operator $\mathcal{F}_K \colon \widehat{\mathcal{H}}^1 \rightarrow \widehat{\mathcal{H}}^{-1}$.
+As we discuss in more detail in Appendix \ref{sec:spaces}, the first two points of this assumption are satisfied by standard coupled cluster discretisations based on an initial Hartree-Fock computation in a finite basis with the so-called $N$-particle Hartree-Fock operator (defined below in Appendix \ref{sec:HF}) playing the role of the mean-field operator $\mathcal{F}_K \colon \widehat{\mathcal{H}}^1 \rightarrow \widehat{\mathcal{H}}^{-1}$ and it's lowest eigenvalue $\Lambda_0$ being used to create the shift.
 We emphasise that this is true not just for coupled cluster methods based on the canonical Hartree-Fock orbitals but even for rotated orbitals as long as the rotations maintain the $\mL^2$-orthogonality of occupied and virtual spaces.

 The third point is also satisfied by such Hartree-Fock discretisations, provided that we assume convergence of the discrete Hartree-Fock ground state towards some limiting Slater determinant in the complete basis set limit.
 As far as we are aware, this complete basis set convergence of the Hartree-Fock method has not been rigorously established in the literature although it seems reasonable to assume.